 CRG Research Initiative Event + CRG Symposium

-The Center for Race & Gender, the Initiative on Political Conflict, Gender and People’s Rights, the Center for the Study of Organized Hate, and the Institute for South Asia Studies present:
+The Center for Race & Gender and the Initiative on Political Conflict, Gender and People's Rights at the University of California, Berkeley; and the Center for the Study of Organized Hate with cosponsors present:

 Big Tech, Democracy and Human Rights in South Asia